flarum/docs/docs/extend/frontend.md

 :::tip Typings!

-Use our new [Typing Library](https://www.npmjs.com/package/flarum) as a dev dependency for editor autocomplete to make frontend development easier!
+Along with new TypeScript support, we have a [`tsconfig` package](https://www.npmjs.com/package/flarum-tsconfig) available, which you should install as a dev dependency to gain access to our typings.
+Make sure you follow the instructions in the package's README to configure typings support.

 :::